 Easy!
-We advise you to fly to Amsterdam Airport Schiphol since there are not many connections to Rotterdam.
-From there you can take the Intercity Direct train that takes you to downtown Rotterdam in under 30 minutes!
+We advise you to fly to Amsterdam Airport Schiphol since there are not always good connections to Rotterdam.
+From there you can take the Intercity Direct train that will take you to the city center in Rotterdam in under 30 minutes!

 Concert and congress centre De Doelen is a world-acclaimed concert hall in the Mauritskwartier district in Rotterdam, where around 600 concerts are given each year.
 In addition to classic concerts by orchestras including the Rotterdam Philharmonic Orchestra, the concert calendar also features world music and jazz.

-The history of de Doelen dates back to the seventeenth century when an orchestra of city musicians gave public concerts in ‘De Doele’ located on the Haagscheveer in Rotterdam.
-It was replaced by the ‘Groote Doelezaal’ on the Coolsingel road that was opened in 1844.
-A new Doelenzaal was opened in 1934, but it was destroyed in the bombing of Rotterdam in May 1940.
-The current de Doelen was not opened until 26 years later, in 1966.
-The building is a municipal listed building and is viewed in Rotterdam as ‘the culmination of the reconstruction’ that has huge cultural and historical value.
+The history of de Doelen dates back to the seventeenth century when an orchestra, comprised of musicians from the city, gave public concerts in ‘De Doele’ located on the Haagscheveer in Rotterdam.
+It was replaced by the ‘Groote Doelezaal’ on the Coolsingel road and opened in 1844.
+A new Doelenzaal was opened in 1934 but was destroyed during the bombing of Rotterdam in May 1940.
+The current de Doelen didn’t open until 26 years later, in 1966.
+The building is a municipal listed building and is viewed in Rotterdam as ‘the culmination of the reconstruction’ and has huge cultural and historical value.

 The extremely varied programming – ranging from large crowd-pullers to specialised concerts for sophisticated music connoisseurs, and from children’s concerts to concerts with music from different countries of origin – makes de Doelen a centre of music for everyone.
 De Doelen is consequently Rotterdam’s most well-visited centre of performing arts.